nf-core/funcscan/docs/usage.md

 </details>

 :::info
-The flag `--save_databases` saves the pipeline-downloaded databases in your results directory.
+The flag `--save_db` saves the pipeline-downloaded databases in your results directory.
 You can then move these to a central cache directory of your choice for re-use in the future.
 :::

 ### DeepARG